 Solar Panel Maintenance

-Professional solar companies include a warranty with installation that protects your investment if there’s a malfunction or installation error.
-They’ll complete repairs or replacement if necessary and may even cover the cost.
+Professional solar companies include a warranty with an installation that protects your investment if there’s a malfunction or installation error.
+They’ll complete repairs or replacements if necessary and may even cover the cost.

 DIY solar panel installation doesn’t come with this support.
-Once the solar system is setup, however, regular maintenance is low.
+However, once the solar system is set up, regular maintenance is low.
 Solar panels require cleaning every few months, which can be done by rinsing them with a garden hose.
 If you lack the technical expertise to identify issues with solar panels, hiring a professional to inspect your panels once each year is a good idea.
 Similarly, if your solar panels are damaged and require repairs beyond your technical ability, you will need to hire a professional to resolve the issue.

 How To Find the Best Solar Panels